jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

    return out, cache
 ```

 For each words in the vocabulary (1004 words), we predict the probability of the word to be the next word in the caption.
-Then we compute the softmax cost to train the RNN.
+Then we compute the softmax cost to train the RNN later.
 ```python
 def temporal_softmax_loss(x, y, mask):
   N, T, V = x.shape